tycomo/ngx-ssrs-reportviewer/README.md

 ```

-3. Add the report viewer to your components html template.
-An example `app.component.html` with all the report viewer attributes would look like this:
+2. Add the report viewer to your components html template.
+An example `app.component.html` with all the report viewer attributes could look as follows:

 ```html
     <div class="container">